house-of-giants/sheryl-glubok/src/about.md

 column_three_img: /images/about-3.jpg
 home_body: >-
   I am an award-winning writer, director and producer based in Denver.
-I was born in Colorado, grew up in Arkansas, studied film in Prague, and got my MFA in Fiction in Vermont all the while telling stories that center around identity, female agency, love, and self-understanding.
+I was born in Colorado, grew up in Arkansas, went to college in Northern California, studied film in Prague, and got my MFA in Fiction in Vermont all the while telling stories that center around identity, female agency, love, and self-understanding.
 home_button_label: ''
 ---
 There is a twenty year gap between my first two films.
 Why?
 One reason was that my father said never go into debt to make a movie because it’s a terrible investment.
 He was a finance professor, so he knew what he was talking about.
 Another was that when I was coming up in the 90s, I didn't see myself reflected in the pantheon of the American Indie film movement.
 I wasn’t Tarantino, Soderbergh, Rodriguez or Linklater.